AbdelazizMaher/Embedded_Linux/Embedded_Linux/09_Yocto/Poky/README.md

 ### 2- Recipes

-A recipe is a set of instructions that is read and processed by the bitbake
+A recipe is a set of instructions that is read and processed by the bitbake ( a software component)

 **Extension of Recipe: .bb**

 A recipe describes:
-    where you get source code
+- where you get source code
-    which patches to apply
+- which patches to apply
-    Configuration options
+- Configuration options
-    Compile options (library dependencies)
+- Compile options (library dependencies)
-    Install
+- Install
-    License
+- License

-a software component

 ### 3- Configuration Files

+They tell the build system what to build and put into the image to support a particular platform

-Files which hold
+Files which hold:
 - global definition of variables
 - user defined variables and
 - hardware configuration information

-They tell the build system what to build and put into the image to support a particular platform

 **Extension: .conf**